General conditions of use

 The service provided through the Portal (hereinafter, the "Service") consists of offering a space that brings together universities and other educational institutions or entities that adhere to the Portal (hereinafter, the "Institutions") and that publish scholarship programmes, grants, academic projects or contents (hereinafter, the "Programme" or the "Programmes"), and the users themselves who register on the Portal to evaluate the Programmes that most interest them and to register, manage or coordinate them (hereinafter, the "Portal Users" or the "User(s)"), as well as to interact with the Institutions.
 Universia may also offer content that facilitates learning or reinforces the competences of the Users (the "Learning Room").

 Users will be able to access the Learning Room through the domains indicated in the previous paragraph and also through the mobile applications called "Santander Learning Room" available for iOS and Android.
 However, the rest of the Service's functionalities will not be accessible through the mobile applications for the time being.
 These applications are also considered part of the Portal.

-Any interested party who registers on the Portal, in any modality, "Student", "Teacher", "Researcher" indistinctly, will be recognised as a User.
+Any interested party who registers on the Portal or has subscribed to the newsletter, in any modality, "Student", "Teacher", "Researcher" indistinctly, will be recognised as a User.
 Registration and deregistration from the Portal must be carried out on the web version of the Portal, as the mobile applications do not yet allow this.
 Professor" means any person on the payroll of an Institution who fulfils the requirements of the specific Programme.